 LIBRA formerly known as Sweet Charity

 Welcome to the e-commerce site for the boutique LIBRA in Park Slope, Brooklyn NY.
-After almost 9 lovely years as Sweet Charity, we wanted a change and re-branded as LIBRA.
+After almost 9 lovely years as Sweet Charity, we wanted a change and re-branded as LIBRA in 2015 and moved to Eighth Avenue at 13th Street.
+Now, LIBRA carries ONLY global fair trade and products made in the USA.

-We promise to keep curating a special collection of home goods, gifts, jewelry and clothing with an emphasis on local artisans and fair trade companies.
+We promise to keep curating a special collection of home goods, gifts, jewelry and clothing with an emphasis on local artisans and we hope to distinguish our retail experience with excellent customer service, beautiful packaging and our support for Best Friends, an animal rescue sanctuary in Utah.
+We have the perfect gift for any style or price point, and you purchase supports a local business, and fair trade practices!

 Some nice stuff people have written about Sweet Charity, now LIBRA! 🙂